L'Chaim Vodka

 L'Chaim Kosher Vodka is a line of Israeli kosher alcoholic beverages.
 It is distributed by Group Force Capital, LLC of Miami, Florida, in the Wynwood Art District.
-L'Chaim (meaning “to life” in Hebrew) is certified kosher by the Orthodox Union, the largest certifying body in the world.
-It is one of a number of certified kosher spirits.
+L'Chaim (meaning “to life” in Hebrew) is certified kosher by the Orthodox Union.

 History

-In 2010, L'Chaim Kosher Vodka was introduced to the market in New York, New Jersey, and Florida.
-In 2011, L'Chaim signed a national distribution contract with Southern Wine & Spirits, the nation's largest wine and spirits distributor.
+L'Chaim Vodka was first sold in New York, New Jersey, and Florida in 2010.
+In 2011, L'Chaim signed a national distribution contract with Southern Wine & Spirits.